Photo by Joshua Earle

 Help!
 We’re on the verge of divorce.

-If both of you are willing to come in initially, we can set up a plan for momentum to move you beyond the urgency of your situation.
-If you need the 90 minute counseling session immediately, here’s what you’ll do.
-Call me directly at 423-551-9916.
-I’ll send you an email with directions, link to register, and counseling agreement.
+If both of you are willing to meet, we can set up a plan for momentum to move you beyond the urgency of your situation.
+You likely will benefit from the half-day or full-day outdoor retreat.
+But first, we’ll meet for the 90 minute webcam session.
+If you need immediate attention and I’m available, there is additional fees.
+You can call me directly at 423-551-9916.
 Remember to register online separately.
 To save time and get to core issues quickly, I recommend the Relationship Checkup.
 It takes about two hours to complete and will help me assess both individual and relationship issues that are contributing.
 Think of getting blood work before going to your physician.
 The assessment results will give clarity about your treatment as a couple.

 If you don’t see your question here